Leaves and Withdrawals

 - Depending on the date of withdrawal, the student's tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published on the University Registrar website.

 Students who would like details regarding the impact of their withdrawal or leave on their student health insurance plan should contact Columbia Health.

 Dining Services and Flexdollars

 Meals and Dining Dollars are non-refundable and non-transferable, even for unused balances.
 However, for students withdrawing from a semester in progress, a refund is possible for the unused portion of the plan or dining dollars, if students immediately notify Dining Services of their withdrawal and have this confirmed by their Postbac Premed advisor.

 Eligibility for housing is limited to students enrolled in the Postbac Premed Program full-time.
-You have 30 days to vacate your unit after withdrawing or taking a leave of absence.
-You must contact University Apartment Housing (UAH) to terminate your lease.
+Students have 30 days to their unit, and must contact University Apartment Housing (UAH) to terminate their lease.

 - E-mail accounts are kept active from 6 to 9 months for students who take a leave or withdraw; however, e-mail accounts are deactivated within a week for students who are suspended or dismissed, or who transfer or permanently withdraw from the School.